 • 90 mcg for females

-If a person develops a vitamin K deficiency, healthcare provider will vitamin K supplements.
+If a person develops a vitamin K deficiency, the healthcare provider prescribes vitamin K supplements.
 While supplements are usually taken orally, they can also be injected if your body is less able to absorb the supplement by mouth.
-A doctor will also consider whether a person is taking anticoagulants, as these can interact with vitamin K.
+A doctor, as part of Vitamin K deficiency treatment will also consider whether a person is taking anticoagulants, as these can interact with vitamin K.

 The best and the most effective way to prevent Vitamin K deficiency is by eating a well-balanced diet including food rich in Vitamin K. Include a lot of green vegetables like spinach, kale and broccoli in your daily diet.
 Also, have whole grains, soybean oil and eggs to stay nourished.
 Encourage your children to eat these foods right from the time they are ready to eat solids.